cheqd/node-docs/docs/validator-guide/how-to-unjail.md

 If your node is not up to date, please [follow the instructions here](https://github.com/cheqd/cheqd-node/blob/main/docs/setup-and-configure/debian/deb-package-upgrade.md)

-## Step 3: Conforming the Node is up to date
+## Step 3: Confirming the Node is up to date

 Once again, check if your node is up to date, following Step 1.